cdepman/partyatthepark.org/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the website for partyatthepark.org.
+Want something changed or added?
+Create an issue or make a pull request!